-Note: P: Projected
+Note: E: Estimated, P: Projected

 With normalcy restored in the economy, lenders are now more comfortable lending to customers, and both banks and non-banking financial companies (NBFCs) are aggressively pitching gold loan products to have good assets on the book.
 While the economic situation has improved significantly, gold prices are also expected to increase marginally in fiscal 2023.
 With demand reviving, players are expected to restore loan-to-value (LTV) to prepandemic levels.
-Overall gold loan AUM is stood at Rs 5.1 trillion in fiscal 2022 and is expected to reach Rs 5.7 trillion in fiscal 2023 followed by expectation of Rs 6.2 trillion in fiscal 2024.
-CRISIL Research expects overall credit outstanding to grow 10-12% in fiscal 2023 and 2024, following 12.6% growth in fiscal 2022.
+CRISIL Research expects overall assets under management (AUM) to grow 12-14% in fiscal 2023, following 15-17% growth in fiscal 2022.
+Overall gold loan AUM is estimated to have stood at Rs 5.1 trillion in fiscal 2022 and is expected to reach Rs 5.8 trillion in fiscal 2023.
+The on-year growth for fiscal 2021 was around ~45%, of which banks grew at ~52% and NBFCs grew at ~27%.

-AUM of gold loan NBFCs, which grew at a compound annual rate (CAGR) of 12% between fiscals 2015 and 2020, registered an exceptional growth of 28% on-year in fiscal 2021.
+AUM of gold loan NBFCs, which grew at a compound annual rate (CAGR) of 11% between fiscals 2015 and 2020, registered an exceptional growth of 27% on-year in fiscal 2021.
 Demand for gold loans was also driven by a sharp increase in prices.
-Gold prices rallied 30% on-year in fiscal 2021 on account of pandemic and 16% in fiscal 2022 on account of the macro factors.
+Gold prices rallied 30% on-year in fiscal 2021.
 Borrowers benefitted from the higher loan value from the same collateral, while lenders profited from the lower LTV ratio on their existing loans and higher demand.
-Both NBFCs and banks saw a jump in demand during the pandemic year and these increased disbursements led to higher GNPAs witnessed during the second half of fiscal 2022 which slowed the pace of disbursement with NBFCs being cautious in lending.
-Banks on the other hand continued aggressively promoting gold loan schemes in fiscal 2022, leading to higher growth and intensifying competition in the market.
-This led to NBFC growing at 11.3% In fiscal 2022.
+Both NBFCs and banks saw a jump in demand.
+Unlike previous years, banks aggressively promoted and launched gold loan schemes in fiscal 2022, leading to higher growth.